 Five Financial Tips for College Students

-About attended U.S. colleges and universities last year, according to the National Center for Education Statistics.
+About 20 million students attended U.S. colleges and universities last year, according to the National Center for Education Statistics.
 These students may have spent years in school preparing academically for higher education, but they may not feel completely ready to handle their finances.
 The __________ Society of CPAs offers five tips for students who want to get high marks in managing their money.

 Take Charge with a Budget